-supporting a majority of the agents associated with such subsistence activities; and/or the jurisdictional program does not affect subsistence drivers of deforestation.

-Mitigation: The jurisdictional program is integrated, or is being integrated, into a d) comprehensive government-led, low-emission, rural development or green economy plan.

-A construction of the following: 1) This factor assent GPC e)

-- 2.2.2 - GHG emission reduction and removals (i.e., parbon ights), and how this may create disincentives (or perverse incentives) for those that are reducing emissions, potentially leading to a reversal.

-For example, where agents reduce emissions, but are not rewarded, they may discontinue the implementation of low-emission and management practices, or where government carbon revenues are not cinvested in the jurisdictional program, it may not be possible to continue funding relevant program activities.
-Likewise, where carbon rights or benefit sharing frameworks are not seen as equitable and transparent, there is a risk stakeholders may not support the program, potentially leading to reversals.

-2) Land and resource tenure refers to the systems of rights to lands, territories and resources, including obligations, rules, institutions and processes regulating ownership of, access to, and use of Dand and associated resources.
-Tenure and resource rights may be synonymous with property rights and encompass full ownership as well as lesser usufructuary rights to use have access to the area and the resources within it, such as rights to fell timber or This is not https://ve collect fallen branches.

-Where carbon rights are tied (or expected to be tied) to land tenure and/or access/use rights, the jurisdictional proponent shall apply risk factor (b) listed in Table 3.
+- 2.2.3 Carbon rights and use of carbon revenues (CR) shall be assessed using Table 3 below, noting the following: - This factor assesses the definition or allocation of rights to GHG credits or payments for GHG emission reduction and removals (i.e., carbon rights), and how this may create disincentives (or perverse incentives) for those that are reducing emissions, potentially leading to a reversal. - For example, where agents reduce emissions, but are not rewarded, they may discontinue the implementation of low-emission land management practices, or where government carbon revenues are not re-invested in the jurisdictional program, it may not be possible to continue funding relevant program activities.
+Likewise, where carbon rights or benefit sharing frameworks are not seen as equitable and transparent, there is a risk that stakeholders may not support the program, potentially leading to reversals. - 2) Land and resource tenure refers to the systems of rights to lands, territories and resources, including obligations, rules, institutions and processes regulating ownership of, access to, and use of, land and associated resources.
+Tenure and resource rights may be synonymous with property rights and encompass full ownership as well as lesser usufructuary rights on the area and the resources within it, such as rights to fell timber or collect fallen branches. - Where carbon rights are tied (or expected to be tied) to land tenure and/or access/use rights, the jurisdictional proponent shall apply risk factor (b) listed in Table 3.